Soul food in Carinthia

 Food from all over the world at “Domino”

 The concept of the “Domino“, located in Lidmanskygasse, is rather unusual in many ways.
 To create this restaurant, a traditional Klagenfurt inn (which was clearly getting on in years) was “gently” upgraded; when perusing the menu one might ask whether what is being offered is still old-fashioned or already super-hip.
 Culinary delights from all over the world are on offer.
 A particularly delicious dish is the glass noodle or rice bowl, including different components that taste amazing when combined in a single bowl.
 Domino also serves local dishes such as Kaiserschmarrn, which is extremely popular.
-The restaurant is open Mondays to Fridays from 10:30 am to 10 pm, the prices are moderate, and the prosecco is to die for.
+The restaurant is open Mondays to Thursdays from 11 am to 7 pm, and Fridays from 11 am to 3 pm.
+The prices are moderate, and the prosecco is to die for.

 Off to McMullens for a Guinness